 - Facial expressions are huge.
 Everyone is always reading people by the expressions on their faces.
-Do yours come across as: sourpuss, angry, negative, critical, bored, disinterested, etc?
-If so, practice in front of a mirror making facial expressions which are positive, accepting, warm, upbeat, supportive, interested, etc. Experience how your face muscles feel with those positive expressions, and repeat them in public.
+Do yours come across as: sourpuss, angry, negative, critical, bored, or disinterested?
+If so, practice in front of a mirror making facial expressions which are positive, accepting, warm, upbeat, supportive, interested, etc. Experience how your face muscles feel with those positive expressions and repeat them in public.

 If you can’t figure out how to put into practice some of the aforementioned suggestions, study others who seem to do so effortlessly.
 Then, wiggle into your actor robes and perform, using them as role models.
 It may seem strange at first, but you’ll get used to it.
 Remember, the content is far less important than the delivery.